 The first meal is breakfast and comes with an appetizer plate of meat, cheeses, fruits, yogurt, and vegetables.
 The attendants serve fresh baked breads and then your hot entree choice of a zucchini red pepper, feta cheese omelet or blueberry pancakes.
 After breakfast, lights were dimmed and one could take a rest.
 The bar and some like snacks were open and available in the front galley

-With the late night departure, the Chef service was not with carts this time, but with trays as usually is done.
+With the late-night departure, the Chef service was not with carts this time, but with trays, as is usually done.
 Appetizer choices included Turkish Meze, Smoked Salmon Carpaccio, or split pea soup.
 This was followed by the choice of Grilled Beef Cutlet, Grilled Seabass, or Ticotta Mezzelune.
-This time I chose the Seabass and it was very good!
-Desserts were also served from a choice of Marcarpone Tart, Apricot Crepes, Ice Creams, assorted cheeses or fruit salad.
+This time I chose the Seabass, and it was very good!
+Desserts were also served from a choice of Marcarpone Tart, Apricot Crepes, Ice Creams, assorted cheeses, or fruit salad.

 Blogging about the various airlines business classes can be seen in my blogs posts!